 tcpping

 This script is a crude emulation of the well known ping command, except it uses TCP SYN packets.
-If I get enough feedback I will add features like percentage packet loss and round-trip min/avg/max to it.

 This script requires the excellent tcptraceroute written by Michael C. Toren.